look/query-parser/tutorial/build_a_query_parser.md

       }
     }

-This is a a roundabout way of generating a simple Elasticsearch query, but now we can build it up.

-XXX: OK, that was fun, but so far this could be replaced with a simple match query to Elasticsearch.
-Let's add boolean operators to the query language.
+OK, that was fun, but this is a a roundabout way of generating a simple Elasticsearch query.
+So far, the code could be replaced with a simple `match` query to Elasticsearch.
+But we can build up from here.

 ## Boolean queries: should, must, and must not